theoptheod/toman-bike-share-dashboard/README.md

 Elasticity (PED): 2.59
 Demand is highly elastic, even after a 25% price increase.

-Key Metrics
+Key Metrics:
-COGS ↑ 25.8%
+- COGS ↑ 25.8%
-Price increased from €3.99 → €4.99 (+25%).
+- Price increased from €3.99 → €4.99 (+25%).
-Customer base increased by 65%.
+- Customer base increased by 65%.
-Profit more than doubled with no drop in demand.
+- Profit more than doubled with no drop in demand.

-Interpretation
+Interpretation:
 Customers remained highly responsive despite the price increase.
 Demand grew faster than price, showing strong pricing power.
 A further price increase is unlikely to significantly reduce customer volume.